acherm/HDR/README.md

 > This process can even be applied to huge configuration space, such as
 > the Linux kernel one.
 >
-> Despite a wide applicability and observed benefits, I show that each
+> Despite wide applicability and observed benefits, I show that each
 > individual line of contributions has limitations.
 I defend the
 > following answer: a supervised, iterative process (1) based on the
 > combination of reverse engineering, modelling, and learning